nasa/openmct/docs/src/guide/index.md

         "example/extensions"
     ]

-...then the Open MCT Web framework would look for bundle definitions at `example/builtins/bundle.json` and `example/extensions/bundle.json`, relative to the path of `index.html`.
+...then the Open MCT framework would look for bundle definitions at `example/builtins/bundle.json` and `example/extensions/bundle.json`, relative to the path of `index.html`.
 No other bundles would be loaded.